top of page

 Doctor Instruction:

-You are a Junior Doctor working in the Emergency Department.
+You are a doctor working in the emergency department.
 Your next patient is a 45-year-old gentleman, Adam Apples, who presents back pain after being hit by a slow-moving car yesterday.
 Please take a history and perform an appropriate examination.

 Patient History: